rreece/rreece.github.io/outline-of-philosophy/math.md

 -   S.C.
 Kleene
     -   Kleene, S.C.
 (1952). *Introduction to Metamathematics*. [^Kleene1952]
+        -   first formulation of the sequent calculus in the modern style
 -   Setwart Shapiro
     -   *Foundations without Foundationalism: A Case for Second-Order Logic* (1991) [^Shapiro1991]
 -   Gillian Russell